 Apple Acres Farm has been in the Johnson family since 1949.
 Leighton (aka Pappy) Johnson bought the farm and started raising apples and chickens.
 The apples survived, chickens didn’t.
 30 years later, Pappy was ready to retire so he put the farm up for sale.
 Son Bill couldn’t bear to see it sold so quit his job and moved his family back to the farm in 1979 where he continued the apple farming tradition.
-He replanted many of the old orchards, built a beautiful gift store made of the apple wood and pine from the farm land, acquired a commercial cider press and slowly built the business up.
+He replanted many of the old orchards, and with his son, Bill Jr. built a beautiful gift store made of the apple wood and pine from the farm land, acquired a commercial cider press and slowly built the business up.

-Since 2012, his son William has begun to work the land.
+Since 2012, his son Bill Jr. has begun to work the land.
 In the last five years, the family has planted peaches, pears, plums, cherries, raspberries, blueberries, and fourteen new varieties of apples, including many heirlooms, and a few that are native to New England!
 They have also added a school-grade playground, started a cafe, and added to the farm store which currently sells cider doughnuts, pies, ice cream, fudge, and gifts, as well as local meats, cheeses, wines, hard ciders, coffees, pickled goods, and gifts, in addition to unique Apple Acres Products which have been featured in the Bangor Daily News, Boston Globe, and the Rachel Ray show.